 One Map Initiative at the Local Level is a collaborative initiative to achieve a sustainable and equitable land use and planning in order to support the government to implement low carbon development.

-WRI Indonesia aims to support the implementation of One Map Policy at the local jurisdiction through a collaborative effort called the One Map Initiative at the Local Level.
+WRI Indonesia aims to support the implementation of One Map at the local jurisdiction through a collaborative effort called the One Map Initiative at the Local Level.
 The initiative is hoped to be able to accelerate efforts to solve land-related conflicts, improve people’s livelihoods through a more equitable land distribution as well as support the local government and private sectors to implement sustainability principles in their activities.

 Riau, South Sumatra, Papua, West Papua